brendanshaw14/Nuggets-Team-35/DESIGN.md

 	execute from a command line per the requirement spec parse the command line, validate parameters
-	call initializeGame() to set up data structures create a bag of players
+	call initializeGame() to set up data structures create a hashtable of players
 		load the map into a grid
 		distribute gold randomly into the map
 	call message_init to initialize the 'message' module